Integrable Massless and Massive Fermions: Conclusion

 One sure way to gain more insights is to try to generalize the framework further to include yet to be discovered integrable models.
-For instance, there might exist integrable free parafermions \cite{Fendley_2014}, which could be deformed to integrable interacting parafermions.
-Another direction worth exploring is to introduce anisotropy or superconducting deformation to Maassarani's SU($n$) Hubbard model \cite{SUNHubbard,fusion}, which might result in partial integrability \cite{PhysRevB.106.134420}.
-One could also consider possible bosonic versions of the models studied in this framework.
+For instance, integrable massless parafermions may be deformed to integrable massive ones.
+Some preliminary ideas in this direction will be explored in a forthcoming work \cite{zhang2026yangbaxterequationchiralpotts}.
+Another natural extension is to introduce anisotropy or superconducting deformation to Maassarani's SU($n$) Hubbard model \cite{SUNHubbard,fusion}, which might result in partial integrability \cite{PhysRevB.106.134420}.\footnote{Notice that the naive generalization of the XX model from $n=2$ breaks integrability, and the number of off-diagonal SU($n$) generators have to be truncated for $n\ge 3$ to preserve it \cite{sunXX,ZHANG2023169395,Zhang2024bicolorloopmodels}.} One could also consider possible bosonic versions of the models studied in this framework.
 For instance, the unidirectional hopping Bose-Hubbard model \cite{PhysRevLett.132.086502} has recently been shown to be integrable, and its non-Hermitian Hamiltonian can be considered the effective Hamiltonian of a dissipative Lindblad system \cite{PhysRevResearch.6.L032067}.
 The non-Hermitian effects of the integrable deformation of the Hubbard model \eqref{eq:nonHHubbard} obtained from its $R$-matrix has not been studied or perhaps even noticed.
-The jump operators used in Ref.~\cite{mastiukova2022freefockparafermionstightbinding,PhysRevResearch.6.L032067} do not seem to bring \eqref{eq:antiHHubbard} to the form of an effective Hamiltonian.
-It therefore poses the question of whether integrable non-Hermitian Hamiltonians can always be described as the effective Hamiltonian of an open quantum system, and if not what types of them can.

-Last but not the least, there are still open questions that were pointed out in Ref.~\cite{zhang2026bootstrappingrmatrix} that may become more tamable when restricted to the special case of free fermionic integrability.
-The most obvious one is whether the free fermion integrability condition is sufficient for the YBE and DYBE.
+Finally, several open questions raised in Ref.~\cite{zhang2026bootstrappingrmatrix} may become more tractable when restricted to the special class of integrable massless fermions.
+The most immediate one is whether the integrability condition for massless fermion introduced here is not only necessary but also sufficient for the simultaneous validity of the YBE and DYBE.